Teacher Scholarship Award

 16B_UNDA.JPG

-The inaugural recipient of the UNDA scholarship was Joseph Woolnough, a Bachelor of Primary Education student at UNDA’s Broadway Campus.
+The inaugural recipient of the UNDA scholarship in 2019 was Joseph Woolnough, a Bachelor of Primary Education student at UNDA’s Broadway Campus.
 Joseph wrote about how critical engagement and co-operation between parents and teachers is achieving positive outcomes in children’s learning, while also providing additional benefits for both parents and teachers alike.